mvconsbruch/Alg1/README.md

 * [Sheet 9](Sheet09/Sheet09.pdf) Random number theory exercise, more fibers on spectra (and remarks on how to calculate and think about them), invariants of a group action, finitely presentedness does not depent on the choice of generators.
 * [Sheet 10](Sheet10/Sheet10.pdf) something something finite $k$-algebras, algebraic subsets, Jacobson rings, Finitely presented over local rings implies free (also some Tor).
 * [Sheet 11](Sheet11/Sheet11.pdf) Krull dimension of tensor products of $k$-algebras,normalization of the cusp, minimal ideals and irreducible components.
+* [Sheet 12](Sheet12/Sheet12.pdf) Integrality of invariants under finite group action, normality of the quadratic cone, Galois actions on the ring of integers of number fields, normalization of the nodal curve.

+Thank you for the fun exercise sessions (I learned a lot) and good luck with the exams!

 ###### Max von Consbruch, email: s6mavonc(at)uni-bonn(dot)de